The Dane Shepherd is a hybrid dog that is larger in life with both their physical size as well as their character.

 Before you go ahead and buy any kind of puppy, you need to be willing to be honest with yourself regarding whether or not you will be able to offer them the exact kind of life that they deserve.

-In order to help with this, we want you to just consider several questions that should help you to begin to make some sense of it all.
+To help with this, we want you to just consider several questions that should help you to begin to make some sense of it all.

 Questions such as the following.